PdxCodeGuild/PythonFullStack2/3 JavaScript/docs/01d - Comparisons and Conditionals.md

 ## Ternary Operator

 There's alse a ternary operator, which will let you perform an if-else in one line.
+This is also very helpful if you need your if-else to be an expression.

 ```javascript
 function min(a, b) {